dharayush7/QRCode_Generator/README.md

 # QRCode_Generator

 Only run in the terminal.
-For graphix Swich branch to graphic branch.
+For gui Swich branch to gui branch.

 ## Description :